 Who Can File a Wrongful Death Claim in New Jersey?

-New Jersey law states that the only person eligible to file a wrongful death claim is the deceased’s personal representative.
+New Jersey law states that a wrongful death claim is filed on behalf of surviving family members, such as spouses, children, or parents, by the deceased’s personal representative.
 If the deceased has no named representative, the court will appoint one who can then file a claim.
-In these cases, the court typically tries to appoint someone with a close relationship to the deceased (e.g., spouses, children, parents, etc.).
+In these cases, the court typically tries to appoint a family member with a close relationship to the deceased (e.g., spouses, children, parents, etc.).

 Compensation in Wrongful Death Claims